codingforeveryone/READMEs/array-methods-overview.md

 The second array manipulation method to look at is ```Array.prototype.reduce(callback[, initialValue])```.
-See [definition](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) for full description.
-This takes applies a function to each value and collects the results into a new value.
+See [definition](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) for a full description.
+This takes an array, applies a function to each value and collects the results into a new value.

 The most common example used for reduce is summing values in an array, which could work like this: